lazyduck037/ffmpeg-openssl-android/README.md

-# Prebuild ffmpeg, openssl, H264 for Android platform
+# Prebuild ffmpeg, openssl for Android platform
 This repo contains build scripts to build FFmeg-7.0, Openssl-3.3.0 libs and executable binary for Android.
 It also builds FFmeg with dependences Openssl in the repo.
 # Supported Android ABIs
 + `armeabi` (Android 21+)